rithinch/event-driven-microservices-docker-example/README.md

 This also means that we can have multiple subscribers to that event, so article-management doesn't need to worry about who is subsrcibed it can simply publish the message finish the request.
 This makes our services loosely coupled and we can easily add more independent services to our ecosystem.

-All our services are can be independently developed, run and scale. :sunglasses:
+All our services are can be run, developed and scaled independently. :sunglasses:

 ### Code example: